Lecture 13 Policy Analysis Uncertainties, Review and Summary

 Sample analytic questions

-• How do I know if I should trust your results?
+• How do I know if I should trust modeling results?

 • What are the methods to address uncertainties?